- This error ruins your ability to troubleshoot some OS problems with the built-in tool.

 After your PC restarts, check if the problem is resolved.

-Solution 8 – Run the sfc scan
+5. Run the sfc scan

-Troubleshooting wizard is a major part of Windows 10, and if you’re getting Diagnostics troubleshooting wizard has stopped working error message, be sure to try repairing .NET Framework installation.
+The troubleshooting wizard is a significant part of Windows 10, and if you’re getting Diagnostics troubleshooting wizard has stopped working error message, be sure to try repairing the .NET Framework installation.